-Sick pay for medical professionals within the NHS is provided based on the length of service of the individual.
-While length of service seems a fair way of distributing benefits to employees, it can make the process of buying income protection insurance a little tricky.
+The sick pay scheme for medical professionals within the NHS is provided based on the length of service of the individual.
+While the length of service seems a fair way of distributing benefits to employees, it can make the process of buying income protection insurance a little tricky.

 However, because sick pay in the NHS is based on length of service and the amount of sick pay an individual receives increases with each year of service, a standard income protection policy doesn't quite fit the bill.
 It means that someone could end up having to adjust the cover multiple times or even re-apply or else face paying more than they need to for the cover.

 Luckily there is a solution in the form of a specialist NHS income protection policy, a product that is designed to be flexible and adjusts as your benefits adjust.
-Below we reveal the best and cheapest place to buy it, as well as how to get £50 cashback.
+In this article we reveal the best and cheapest place to buy it, as well as how to get up to £100 cashback.

 NHS sick pay – How long is it paid for?

-Sick pay in the NHS is based on length of service.
-If you are in your first year of service, you will receive full pay for one month, followed by half pay for two months.
-You would then move onto Statutory Sick Pay (SSP).
-The sick pay benefits are increased with each year of service up to a maximum benefit of six months full pay, followed by six months half pay (after six years of service)
+Sick pay in the NHS is based on the length of your service.
+If you are in your first year of service, you will receive full pay for one month, followed by half pay for two months, paid by your employer.
+State benefits including Statutory Sick Pay (SSP) start being included in your sick pay from the fourth day of sickness absence and continue for up to 28 weeks and later you may qualify for the employment and support allowance and/or universal credit.
+The sick pay benefits are increased with each year of service up to a maximum benefit of six months full pay, followed by six months half pay (after six years of service) providing up to 12 months of income replacement.
+Any long-term illness that lasts longer than 12 months is assessed individually.

 |If you become sick:||Full pay paid for:||Half pay paid for:|